 The Guardians has a discretionary incentive scheme as part of our remuneration structure.
-Our Statement of Intent (Sol) sets out the KPIs determined by the Guardians' Board.
-These include specific KPIs in respect of responsible investment best practice, the Climate Change Investment Strategy (carbon reduction targets) and reporting required for our Net Zero Asset Owners Commitment.
-The Board also produces an annual Statement of Performance Expectations (SPE) which sets out expectations about performance and the completion of strategic priorities.
-The SPE for 2022/23 included Resetting the Responsible Investment Compass as one of the strategic priorities for that year, with specific activities identified for completion.
-The KPIs set out in the Sol and SPE are rolled out to the relevant individual KPIs for members of the senior team.
+As noted above, our Statement of Intent (SoI) sets out the KPIs determined by the Guardians' Board, while the SPE includes near-term expectations about performance and the completion of strategic priorities.
+The expectations set out in the SoI and SPE are rolled out to the relevant individual KPIs for members of the senior team.
 Achievement of these KPIs is a determining factor in the decisions about whether bonuses may be paid and the quantum.
 In making decisions about staff bonuses, the Guardians' Board determines the degree to which we have met KPIs.
+The SoI includes SI measures.

-• (B) No, we do not use responsible investment KPIs to evaluate the performance of our senior executive-level staff (or equivalent)
+(B) No, we do not use responsible investment KPIs to evaluate the performance of our senior executive-level staff (or equivalent)